PilzDE/pilz_robots/pilz_control/test/acceptance_test_speed_monitoring.md

   ```
   roslaunch pilz_control joint_states_speed_observer.launch
   ```
-  2. Execute `rosrun pilz_control acceptance_test_speed_monitoring.py`.
+  2. Execute `rosrun pilz_control acceptance_test_speed_monitoring.py auto`.
-  3. Perform some movements via RViz.
-Choose different velocity scales.
+  3. Perform movements via RViz with velocity scales `0.1` and `1.0`.

 ### Expected Results
   1. The robot starts properly and is moveable via Rviz.
-  2. Check the output on the console.
+  2. All tests pass.
+  3. The robot movements should **not** have been interrupted.
 The maximum frame speed should have exceeded the limit of `0.25m/s`.
-The robot movements should **not** have been interrupted.
-  3. Same as 2.